emedia-project/paris.app/README.md

 Then, run `paris update` to install the needed templates.

-Finaly, you can create you Paris' applicatio queleton by running :
+Finaly, you can create you Paris' application queleton by running :

 ```sh
 paris new my_app